- Symptoms & Signs

 - vitamin D for calcium absorption, and

-- vitamin K to help blood to clot properly.
+- vitamin K to help the blood to clot properly.

-What does the liver look like, and where is it located in the body?
+What does the liver look like?
+Where is it located in the body?

 The biliary tree describes a system of tubes that collect bile, used to help digest food, and drains it into the gallbladder or the intestine.
 Intrahepatic ducts are located inside the liver (intra=inside + hepar=liver) while extrahepatic ducts are located outside the liver.

 Liver disease causes (fatty liver, cirrhosis, hepatitis, and infections)

 Many diseases may affect the liver directly or as a consequence of an illness or disease that begins in another organ.

 - Fatty liver disease, caused by accumulation of cholesterol and triglycerides within the liver is not associated with alcohol abuse.
 Fatty liver disease is also referred to as nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).